-Because hypnotherapy aims to re-programme patterns of behaviour within the mind, enabling irrational fears, phobias, negative thoughts and suppressed emotions to be overcome, I have been able to utilise it with good effect in PLR link (past life regression).
-I also offer CBT link, as well as EFT link in my clinical practise.
+Because hypnotherapy aims to re-programme patterns of behaviour within the mind, enabling irrational fears, phobias, negative thoughts and suppressed emotions to be overcome, I have been able to utilise it with good effect in PLR (past life regression).
+I also offer as well as EFT in my clinical practice.

 For the client, the benefits of hypnotherapy produce life-changing effects.
 The process of hypnotherapy assists in unlocking suppressed information, which is not consciously accessible anymore.
 It must be noted that hypnosis requires 100% trust in the therapist, in order to be successful.